Body of 58-year-old man recovered at White Lake

 WHITE LAKE, N.C.
 (WTVD) --The body of a 58-year-old man who went missing around 11 a.m. near Goldston Pier has been recovered, authorities said.

-The man was identified to be John Junior Godwin.
+The man was identified to be John Junior Godwin of Benson.

 White Lake officials were searching for Godwin in the water near the end of the pier for about three hours.